-Medieval meteorites, frogs in alcohol, gigantic fossils, elaborate animal preparations or DNA samples from bats – these are just some of the 30 million objects from all over the world the Museum für Naturkunde Berlin holds in its collections.
+Medieval meteorites, giant dinosaur skeletons, frogs preserved in alcohol and DNA samples from bats.
+These are just some of the 30 million things the Museum für Naturkunde Berlin holds in its collections.

-With contributions from natural and cultural scientists, writers, artists, museum professionals and visitors, including Mark Benecke, Yoko Tawada, Hanns Zischler and many more.
+The book contains contributions from natural scientists, cultural theorists and artists, as well as personal recollections from staff members and visitors, including Mark Benecke, Yoko Tawada, Hanns Zischler and many more.

 Wissensdinge.
 Geschichten aus dem Naturkundemuseum.

 Herausgegeben von Anita Hermannstädter, Ina Heumann und Kerstin Pannhorst.

 Dietrich Reimer Verlag, Berlin 2021 (304 S.), 29,90 Euro